iamsamwen/pfapi/readme.md

 ## how it works

-please refer to <a href="https://github.com/iamsamwen/strapi-plugin-pfapi">strapi-plugin-pfapi</a> to see how it works.
+Please refer to <a href="https://github.com/iamsamwen/strapi-plugin-pfapi">strapi-plugin-pfapi</a> to see how it works.

 ## how to use